 Magical Jelly Bean KeyFinder – Returned the retail key but not the UEFI OEM key.
 This software can also load registry keys from Windows installations on other drives (tools > Load Hive).
 Listed our Windows 10 Pro install as Enterprise.

-Hope now you can easily find out your windows 10 key easily. have any query, feel free to discuss on comments below.
+Hope now you can easily find out your windows 10 key easily. have any queries feel free to discuss in the comments below.
 Also, read: